praveek/launch.en/help/launch-reference/administration/user-permissions.md

 ### 1. Sign in to Experience Cloud

-Sign in to [https://experiencecloud.adobe.com/](http://experiencecloud.adobe.com/) with your Adobe ID, then choose the organization to use within Launch from the Navigation menu.
+Sign in to [https://experiencecloud.adobe.com/](http://experiencecloud.adobe.com/) with your [!DNL Adobe] ID, then choose the organization to use within [!DNL Launch] from the [!UICONTROL Navigation] menu.

 ![](/help/assets/nav-menu.png)

-Open the solution picker by clicking the 9-dots icon from the navigation menu, then click Administration.
+Open the solution picker by clicking the 9-dots icon from the [!UICONTROL Navigation] menu, then click [!UICONTROL Administration].

 ![](/help/assets/choose-admin.png)

 If you can't see this link, both of the following conditions are true:

 * You are not an org admin.
-* You are not a product admin for any Experience Cloud products.
+* You are not a product admin for any [!DNL Experience Cloud] products.

-In either case, ask an org admin to perform these steps for you, or to make you a product admin for Launch so you can do it yourself.
+In either case, ask an org admin to perform these steps for you, or to make you a product admin for [!DNL Launch] so you can do it yourself.

 >[!NOTE]  If you don't know who your org admin is, contact Client Care.